This guide will teach you to generate SSH key for authenticating Linux servers and applications that support SSH protocol using ssh-keygen.

 Conclusion

-In this guide, we looked at important commands to create SSH public/private key pair.
+In this guide, we looked at important commands to create SSH public/private key pairs.
+It adds a critical layer of security to your Linux systems.

 When it comes to SSH keys, always follow the security best practices to avoid private key misuse.

-Also, If you are starting your journey as a DevOps Engineer, checkout my comprehensive guide to become a DevOps engineer.
+Also, If you are starting your journey as a DevOps Engineer, check out my DevOps Engineer Roadmap.